-The choice in this election isn't between tax cuts and no tax cuts.
-It's about whether you believe we should only reward wealth, or whether we should also reward the work and workers who create it.
+should only reward wealth, or whether we should also reward the work and workers who create it.
 I will give a tax break to 95% of Americans who work every day and get taxes taken out of their paychecks every week.
 I'll eliminate income taxes for seniors making under \$50,000 and give homeowners and working parents more of a break.
 And I'll help pay for this by asking the folks who are making more than \$250,000 a year to go back to the tax rate they were paying in the 1990s.
 No matter what Senator McCain may claim, here are the facts - if you make under \$250,000, you will not see your taxes increase by a single dime - not your income taxes, not your payroll taxes, not your capital gains taxes.
 Nothing.
 Because the last thing we should do in this economy is raise taxes on the middle-class.

-When it comes to jobs, the choice in this election is not between putting up a wall around America or allowing every job to disappear overseas.
+When it comes to jobs, the choice in this election is not between putting up a wall around America or standing by and doing nothing.
 The truth is, we won't be able to bring back every job that we've lost, but that doesn't mean we should follow John McCain's plan to keep giving tax breaks to corporations that send American jobs overseas and promoting unfair trade agreements.
 I will end those breaks as President, and I will give American businesses a \$3,000 tax credit for every job they create right here in the United States of America.
 I'll eliminate capital gains taxes for small businesses and start-up companies that are the engine of job creation in this country.
 We'll create two million new jobs by rebuilding our crumbling roads, and bridges, and schools, and by laying broadband lines to reach every corner of the country.
 And I will invest \$15 billion a year in renewable sources of energy to create five million new energy jobs over the next decade - jobs that pay well and can't be outsourced; jobs building solar panels and wind turbines and a new electricity grid; jobs that will help us eliminate the oil we import from the Middle East in ten years and help save the planet in the bargain.
 That's how America can lead again.